mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/page-types.md

 ### removeByName()

-''removeByName()'' for normal form fields is useful for breaking inheritance where you know a field in your form isn't required on a certain page-type.
+ `removeByName()` for normal form fields is useful for breaking inheritance where you know a field in your form isn't required on a certain page-type.

 	:::php